RivaD2/node-app/node-app/notes.md

 /*

-    -when I call express.json() this method returns middleware
+    - When I call express.json() this method returns middleware
-    - then I call app.use to use middleware in request processing pipeline
+    - Then I call app.use to use middleware in request processing pipeline
-    - middleware function takes a request obj and either returns response to client or passes control to another middleware function
+    - A middleware function takes a request obj and either returns response to client or passes control to another middleware function
     - In express, every route handler function we have (app.get()) is technically a middleware function
-    - it terminates the request/response cycle
+    - It terminates the request/response cycle
     - app.use(expres.json()) reads request when it is called
-    - the job of this middleware function is to read request and if json obj is in body of request, it will parse the body of the req into json obj, and set request.body property
+    - The job of this middleware function is to read request and if json obj is in body of request, it will parse the body of the req into json obj, and set request.body property
     - We can create custom middleware functions so that every request we get on server will go through the middleware function
-    - middleware functions are called in sequence!
+    - Middleware functions are called in sequence!
-    -if middleware function does not pass control to another middlware function to end req/response cycle, our request will end up hanging...
+    - If middleware function does not pass control to another middlware function to end req/response cycle, our request will end up hanging...
     - Each middleware function should be in separate module */